somrajroy/AWS3TierArchitecturewithTFModules/README.md

    conventions were also consistent as official terraform modules were used.
 Variable.tf and terraform.tfvars files are excellent for externalizing configurations and passing values so they can be easily deployed across multiple environments.
 Everything that’s not a secret was put in tfvars files for all inputs and then put them in source control (Github). <br/>

+##### Immutable vs Mutable Infrastructure : Points to consider
+The correct approach to infrastructure management will depend on the specific needs of the organization.
+However, immutable infrastructure is often preferred for production environments where security and reliability are critical.
+Terraform itself does not inherently make infrastructure immutable or mutable; it's a tool that allows to define, provision and manage infrastructure as code (IaC).
+Knowing when to consider immutable infrastructure can be difficult, and there is no one clearly defined cutoff or inflection point.
+It's always important to consider the specific use cases, needs and constraints of project when deciding on an infrastructure strategy.
+Assess the project's requirements and objectives to determine whether mutable or immutable infrastructure is more suitable.
+Below points can be considered :
+Immutable infrastructure can be a good choice for organizations that need to:
+   * Increase reliability <br/>
+   * Reduce costs <br/>
+   * Complex systems & need for Simplify operations : Immutability is the Answer to Complexity.
+Complex systems often benefit from the predictability of
+     immutable infrastructure. <br/>
+   * Frequent Updates (dynamic vs static) : In environments with frequent updates and changes, immutability simplifies maintenance and ensures each change results in a fresh, validated resource.
+For simpler, less dynamic environments where updates and changes are infrequent, mutable infrastructure may be more practical.<br/>
+   * Security-First Environments/ Improve security: For security-conscious environments, immutability facilitates quick response to vulnerabilities by replacing resources with patched versions.
+   * Resource Churn: Frequent replacement of resources can lead to resource churn and increased operational overhead.<br/>
+   * Data Management: Immutable infrastructure can be challenging when dealing with stateful data, requiring careful planning for data persistence and migration.<br/>
+   * Stateful Workloads: In scenarios with stateful workloads or data-intensive applications, managing resources in place may be more efficient.(mutable infra)<br/>
+   * Immutable infrastructure is good choice when the system heavily relies on technologies that provide rapid and cheap provisioning of architectural components.
+This approach is particularly beneficial in cloud computing environments. <br/>
+   * Hybrid Approaches: In some cases, a hybrid approach may be suitable, combining both mutable and immutable strategies as needed.<br/>

 ##### Conclusion